dotlin-org/dotlin/README.md

 The difference is easy to remember, with any _declaration_ you must use `const`, and with any _invocation_ you must use `@const`.

-Note that `@const` is not necessary when it's implied by assigning to a `const val` for example.
+Note that `@const` is not necessary when it's implied by e.g. assigning to a `const val`, similar to Dart.

 ### Primitives